 This data revealed increases in all age groups for both men and women — but particular spikes among teens and young adults through age 35.

 Thoughts of suicide have also been found to be common among teens, though much smaller numbers take action.

-More than 22 percent of American high school girls think about attempting suicide, according to 2013 CDC data.
-Of that group, 3.6 percent took steps that resulted in an injury, poisoning, or overdose that required medical care.
+More than 22 percent of American high school girls think about attempting suicide, according to

 The numbers were roughly half for boys: Nearly 12 percent considered suicide and less than 2 percent took actions that required medical care.

 Self-hurting behavior is a risk factor for suicide attempts.

 “When I started in the field in the late 1980s, young patients with severe suicidal ideation or self-injurious behavior, like cutting, came from very disturbed backgrounds and often had histories of considerable trauma,” Cohen says.

 Today, they may be from stable, supportive families.